-- Credit risk;
+- Credit risk:

-- · Liquidity risk; and
+- Liquidity risk: and

 - Market risk.

-(a) Credit risk
+Credit risk (a)

 Credit risk arises from the financial assets of the Group, which comprise cash and cash equivalents, trade and other receivables and derivative instruments.
 The Group's exposure to credit risk arises from potential default of the counter party, with a maximum exposure equal to the carrying amount of these instruments.
 Exposure at balance date is addressed in each applicable note.